 This video gives a short introduction to the EBRAINS data sharing platform, why it was developed, and how it contributes to open data sharing.

 This video demonstrates how to find, access, and download data on EBRAINS.

 Today’s (neuro)scientific computing landscape depends more than ever on selecting, combining, and implementing a range of tools and technologies for each specific use case.
-For decades, neuroscience users have turned to MATLAB as an integration environment for pioneering & innovative small-scale studies.
-Tune in to learn how today’s MATLAB integrates with today’s powerful tools & technologies for larger-scale and next-generation neuroscience challenges.
+For decades, neuroscience users have turned to MATLAB as an integration environment for pioneering and innovative small-scale studies.
+This lesson consists of a brief talk outlining how MATLAB integrates with today's powerful tools and technologies.

 Hierarchical Event Descriptors (HED) fill a major gap in the neuroinformatics standards toolkit, namely the specification of the nature(s) of events and time-limited conditions recorded as having occurred during time series recordings (EEG, MEG, iEEG, fMRI, etc.).
-We, the HED Working Group, propose a half-day online INCF workshop on the need for, structure of, tools for, and use of HED annotation to prepare neuroimaging time series data for storing, sharing, and advanced analysis.
+Here, the HED Working Group presents an online INCF workshop on the need for, structure of, tools for, and use of HED annotation to prepare neuroimaging time series data for storing, sharing, and advanced analysis.

 In this talk, challenges of handling complex neuroscientific data are discussed, as well as tools and services for the annotation, organization, storage, and sharing of these data.